jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 where

-- models $m_1$ and $m_2$ are both subjected to the same set of exogenous contingencies $C=${$c_1,c_2,...$}.
+- models $m_1$ and $m_2$ are both subjected to the same set of exogenous contingencies $C=${$c_1,c_2,...$}.  <br><br>

-- It measures the average agreement in the set of dependent events that result from each contingency in each model.
+- It measures the average agreement in the set of dependent events that result from each contingency in each model.  <br><br>

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/PAM.png" width="600" />
   <figcaption>Table V. Statical Results for the Comparison between COSMIC & DC Simulator [1]</figcaption>
 </figure>

-- Table V shows that the average between the two models for the whole set of sequences is 0.1948, which means that there are substantial differences between cascade paths in the two models.
+- Table V shows that the average between the two models for the whole set of sequences is 0.1948, which means that there are substantial differences between cascade paths in the two models.  <br><br>

-- Part of the reason is that the dc model tends to produce longer cascades and consequently increase the denominator in (8).
+- Part of the reason is that the dc model tends to produce longer cascades and consequently increase the denominator in (8).  <br><br>

 <span style="color:green"> Q. WHY DC MODEL TENDS TO PRODEUCE LONGER SCENARIOS??? </span>

-- In order to control this, we computed only for **the first ten branch outage events** (early stage).
+- In order to control this, we computed only for **the first ten branch outage events** (early stage).  <br><br>

-- The average R increased to 0.3487, and some of the cascading paths showed a perfect match ($R=1$).
+- The average R increased to 0.3487, and some of the cascading paths showed a perfect match ($R=1$).  <br><br>

-- This suggests that the cascading paths resulting from the **two models tend to agree during the early stages of cascading**, when nonlinear dynamics are less pronounced, but disagree during later stages.
+- This suggests that the cascading paths resulting from the **two models tend to agree during the early stages of cascading**, when nonlinear dynamics are less pronounced, but disagree during later stages.  <br><br>

 <br>